Skip to main content

 You Need MLOps When:

-• Multiple models in production
+• Multiple models in production that need independent update cycles

-• Models need frequent retraining
+• Models require frequent retraining (weekly or more often)

-• Model quality issues in production
+• Model quality issues are reaching production before anyone notices

 You Don't Need MLOps (Yet) When:

-• One or two models, updated rarely
+• One or two models, updated manually on a quarterly schedule

-• Still proving ML value to the business
+• Still proving ML value to the business with a POC

-• Basic DevOps isn't working yet
+• Basic DevOps (version control, CI/CD, monitoring) isn't working yet

-• Small team (<3 ML practitioners)
+• Small team (<3 ML practitioners) where manual processes aren't a bottleneck

 Conclusion

-"In ML, the code is reproducible but the model isn't—unless you track the data and parameters too."
+"In ML, the code is reproducible but the model isn't.
+Unless you track the data and parameters too."

 See these insights for your team